Flubber (franchise): Disney's The Absent Minded Professor (1988)

 Professor Henry Crawford, an absent-minded instructor at a college busily works in laboratory on various experiments.
 His girlfriend Ellie, grows frustrated when he repeatedly misses their dates and spends more time in his science lab than with her.
 One day Crawford makes an unprecedented discovery, in the form of rubber that defies gravity.
 The professor names the substance Flubber and hopes that he can prove he is a notable scientist, while also showing his love to his girlfriend.

 Disney's The Absent-Minded Professor: Trading Places (1989)

-Professor Henry Crawford is convinced by an ex-roommate and former college named.
-Jack Brooker to switch professions.
+Professor Henry Crawford is convinced by an ex-roommate and former colleague named Jack Brooker to switch professions.
 For the trade, Henry will go to work at the elusive Rhinebloom Labs and Jack will teach Henry's students.
 What Henry doesn't know is that Jack suspects that the lab may be involved in some illegal activity.
-When Henry tries investigate the situation through a computer, Albert a virus named Albert is inadvertently released.
-Together, the colleges discover that the program is a weapons system.
+When Henry tries investigate the situation through a computer, a virus named Albert is inadvertently released.
+The colleges discover that the program is a weapons system.
 Together, and with the help of Flubber, they work to stop the destructive software.